gocd/gocd-ecs-elastic-agent/docs/faq.md

 ## Q: Why does this plugin need AWS credentials?

-In order to manage AWS ECS cluster, the plugin makes multiple API calls to AWS ECS on your behalf.
+In order to manage the AWS ECS cluster, the plugin makes multiple API calls to AWS ECS on your behalf.
 Using the credentials, the plugin will authorize itself to AWS.

 ## Q: How should I configure the AWS credentials for the plugin?